Clinical statement

 The Blueprint Genetics clinical statement provided for customers is a thorough report of the whole diagnostic process and fulfils ISO 15189 quality requirements.
 Our clinical statement is accessible through our online portal Nucleus, or upon request a printed pdf version of the statement can be sent via mail or fax.

 For clarity, the statement is split into sections.
 The first page of the statement concisely presents the test results with a summary of primary, secondary, and additional findings.
 Additional pages include basic information of variant’s allele frequencies in reference populations and in silico predictions.
 The most important part is the careful literature review presenting all the evidence gathered by our team for variant classification.
-Information regarding the number of patients with the same variant, their phenotype, available segregation data, citations (publications/mutation databases), and a list of possible additional analysis used such as paralogue annotation can be found in this section of the report.
-Finally, we also provide information about known pathogenic/likely pathogenic variants in nearby residues if applicable.
+Information regarding the number of other patients with the same variant, their phenotype, available segregation data, citations (publications/variant databases), and a list of possible additional analysis used such as paralogue annotation can be found in this section of the report.
+We also provide information about known pathogenic/likely pathogenic variants in nearby residues if applicable.

 All customers, even those who order results by mail or fax, have access to test results through Nucleus.
 Some information regarding the applied technologies and detailed sequencing coverage are only available through the electronic report on our online portal.